Asset Management Policy

 Networking equipment

-All company-owned devices are subject to a complete data wipe if deemed necessary, such as in the case of device infection or repurpose.
+All company-owned devices are subject to a complete data wipe prior to repurposing, return, or disposal, particularly in the event of device compromise or infection.
 This data wipe will be carried out by the IT manager.

 [IT Manager is a suggested role in this instance.
 You can change this role to whoever will be performing this function at your organization.]